bhagyashriyogeshpatil/wanderhub-frontend/README.md

 - Overall, the Not Found Page feature ensures a smooth experience, even when errors occur.

 ![notfound_page_image](documentation/docs_images/notfound_page_image.png)

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

+### Reusable Components

+- The Reusable Components feature makes the code cleaner, reduces repetition, and simplifies updates.
+Here are some important components used throughout the site:
+- **Key Components:**
+  - `NavBar.js`
+    - This component is used on every page to provide consistent navigation, helping users easily move between different sections of the site.
+  - `Asset.js`
+    - The Asset component shows a loading spinner while content is being processed.
+It is used on pages like:
+      - ProfilePage.js
+      - PopularProfiles.js
+      - PostCreateForm.js
+      - PostPage.js
+      - PostsPage.js
+  - `Avatar.js`
+    - The Avatar component displays profile images in different areas like posts, comments, and user profiles.
+    - It allows users to click on the avatar to view the creator's profile, making interactions more personalized.
+  - `MoreDropdown.js`
+    - This component is used in forms that allow users to update or delete items.
+It has a simple design, making it suitable for small forms like comments without crowding the page.
+    - The MoreDropdown is used for editing or deleting posts and comments and for updating user profiles.
+- Using these reusable components keeps the code organized and provides a smooth experience for users on the site.

+*<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

+### CRUD Functionality

+- The CRUD (Create, Read, Update, Delete) features are important for the WanderHub website, helping users manage their travel posts and interact with content.
+This section explains how users can create, view, edit, and remove posts and comments, as well as manage their profiles.

+#### **1. Posts**
+- **Create Posts**
+  - As a logged-in user, creating new travel posts allows sharing experiences with others.
+  - Users can access the "Add Post" feature from the navigation menu.
+The interface includes fields for entering the post title, content, and selecting an image, along with specifying the place and region.
+After submitting the form, the post will appear on the Home page(Posts page) and on the user's profile.
+- **Read Posts**
+  - Users can view all posts created by others.
+  - Viewing Posts: Posts are displayed on the home page, showcasing the most recent content.
+Each post includes an image, title, content, place, region, and the date it was created or updated.
+  - Post Detail View: Users can click on any post to see its detailed view, which includes features like liking, commenting, and saving posts.
+- **Update Posts**
+  - Users can edit their existing posts to correct or enhance them.
+  - Access the edit option from the post detail view.
+The edit form will be pre-filled with the current post information, allowing users to modify the title, content, images, and location details.
+After submitting, the changes will reflect on the user’s profile and the main feed.
+- **Delete Posts**
+  - Users can delete their posts if they no longer wish to display them.
+  - The delete option is available on posts in both the home page and the user profile page.
+After clicking the delete icon, the post will be permanently removed.

+#### **2. Comments**
+- The CRUD functionality also applies to comments, allowing users to engage with posts effectively.
+- **Create Comments**
+  - Users can leave comments on posts to share thoughts or ask questions.
+  - Comments can be added in the comments section of a post detail view.
+After typing their comment in the comment box and clicking the "Post" button, the comment will be added under the respective post and visible to all users.
+- **Read Comments**
+  - Users can view comments on posts to see feedback from others.
+  - Viewing Comments: All comments are displayed below each post in the post detail view.
+- **Update Comments**
+  - Users can edit their comments to correct mistakes or add more information.
+  - Users can select the edit option next to their comment.
+The comment box will display the current text, allowing for modifications.
+After submitting the edited comment, it will update immediately.
+- **Delete Comments**
+  - Users can delete their comments if they no longer wish to keep them.
+  - The delete option is located next to comments.
+After clicking the delete icon,  the comment will be permanently deleted.

+#### **3. Profiles**
+- **Create Profiles**
+  - When a user signs up for the WanderHub website, a new profile is created.
+This involves entering information such as username, password and confirm password.
+- **Read Profiles**
+  - Users can view their own profile information as well as profiles of other users.
+This allows them to see details such as posts shared by the user and other relevant information.
+- **Update Profiles**
+  - Users can update their profile details, including username, password, and profile picture.
+This feature is crucial for ensuring that users can keep their information current and relevant.
+- **(No Delete)**
+  - The current project does not implement the option for users to delete their profiles.
+Users will continue to maintain their profiles unless they decide to stop using the platform, in which case their profiles will remain inactive but not deleted.

+- The CRUD functionality significantly enhances the user experience by providing essential tools for managing posts and comments.
+It ensures users have full control over their content while enabling seamless interaction within the WanderHub community.

+*<span style="color: blue;">[Back to Content](#table-of-contents)</span>*